-For information on which Self-Service App actions support this feature, see the Authentication section in the Self-Service App guide.
+For information on which self-service actions support this feature, see the Authentication section in the Self-Service App guide, the Carrying out self-service actions section in the MyID Client for Mac guide, or the Carrying out self-service actions section in the MyID Client for Windows guide.
 Depending on the action used, other authentication considerations may take priority.